 - Currently PubSpace is a subcollection in PubMed Central (PMC) - Hosting PubSpace in the STI Repository provides greater opportunity to capture content from multiple sources through the external submission portal, legacy STI content, and PMC.
-Investigating further integration with CHORUS and other Open Access sources as well as journals.
+Investigating further integration with CHORUS and other Open Access sources and journals.